Rangers SS Andrus takes aging distinctions into 12th season

 Shin-Soo Choo, the leadoff-hitting 37-year-old designated hitter and outfielder, is going into his seventh season since the free agent deal he signed with the Rangers before the 2014 season.
 Catcher Robinson Chirinos actually started with Texas in 2013 but also is going into his seventh season with the team after spending last year with the Houston Astros.

-Boston first baseman Mitch Moreland and Minnesota designated hitter Nelson Cruz are the only other position players from either of the two AL pennant-winning teams in Texas still playing in the majors.
+Other than Andrus, Boston first baseman Mitch Moreland and Minnesota designated hitter Nelson Cruz are the only position players still in the majors after playing in the World Series for the Rangers in 2010 and 2011.

 “Everybody’s gone.
 They all bailed on me.
 A bunch of them just retired, too,” Andrus said.
 “That’s the way it goes, and I’m really blessed.
 I’m still here, pushing, pushing harder every single day. … I mean I’ve been blessed to play more than 10 years in the league.
 And, like I said it’s a lot more years ahead.”